w3f/polkadot-wiki/docs/build-parachains-rococo.md

 yet with subtle differences:

 ```
-./target/release/parachain-collator --tmp --bootnodes /ip4/<Collator ip>/tcp/<Collator port>/p2p/<Collator peer id>  --ws-port # --port # --parachain-id <Parachain id> --validator  -- --chain ./specs/rococo-#.json  --bootnodes <Alice, Bob, and other Relay chain collators>
+./target/release/parachain-collator --tmp --bootnodes /ip4/<Collator ip>/tcp/<Collator port>/p2p/<Collator peer id>  --ws-port # --port # --parachain-id <Parachain id> --validator  -- --chain ./specs/rococo-#.json  --bootnodes <Alice, Bob, and other Relay Chain collators>
 ```

 > Note here that when launching another parachain node in a separate terminal, you'll need to change
 > the `<Parachain id>` to a different id than your first parachain.
 The chain spec can lead to the
-> same file as your other colllator, or you can generate a new wasm and point it to there.
+> same file as your other colllator, or you can generate a new WASM and point it to there.

 From here, you will need to go thru the
 [parachain registration steps](build-parachains-rococo#registering-the-parachain-on-polkadot-js-ui)